alikins/Alikins-rack-plugins/README.md

 "Time before idle" display until the time is over 10s, then the "Time output" will max out at 10V.

+##### Gate Output and idle start and end trigger outputs

+Once the idle timeout has expired, the "gate output" output will go high (+10V) and stay high until there are new input source events. ie, it turns on when there is no actively for the "Time before idle" length of time.

+The "start out" output will send a +10V trigger at the start of idle, at the start of the "gate out" gate.

+The "end out" output will send a +10V trigger at the end of idle, at the end of the "gate out" gate.
+This also corresponds to the same time as when a new "Input source" event is detected.

+"start of" trigger == "we have gone idle"
+"end of" trigger == "we got input source events (activity) and am no longer idle.

+##### Switched input and output

+The "Input" is switched between "When idle" and
+"Off idle" outputs based on idle state.

+The "Input" port on the bottom left can be any input.

+The "Input" will be routed to the "When idle" output if idle.
+Otherwise, the "Input" is routed to the "Off idle" output.

+Note the "Input" does not have to be related to the input connected to the "Input source".
+"Input source" typically needs to be triggers or gates, but "Input" can be any signal.

 #### Why

 Original intentional was to use in combo with a human player and midi/cv keyboard.